 The Xpander Cross shares the same 1.5L MIVEC engine with the Mitsubishi Xpander.
 Mitsubishi, however, claims that the vehicle will run quieter and is now more efficient, although it's unclear if this is a result of improved engine tuning or better cabin insulation.
 Power is still sent to the front wheels via a 5-speed manual or a 4-speed automatic.
 At the moment, Mitsubishi says it doesn’t come with four-wheel drive.

-Alongside the current (normal) Xpander, the Xpander Cross will be built in Mitsubishi's Bekasi, Indonesia plant.
+Alongside the current (normal) Xpander, the Xpander Cross 2021for sale will be built in Mitsubishi's Bekasi, Indonesia plant.
 The company has also confirmed that they will be launching the Xpander Cross will eventually arrive in the Philippines, although no definite timeline has been set.

 The Xpander Cross launch event, with a festive tropical theme

 Know more about Mitsubishi Xpander 2023

 The 2023 Mitsubishi Xpander is a seven-seater MPV for the Philippine market.
 As of the 2023 model year, there are three available variants for this model.
 There’s the Xpander GLX 1.5 MT, the Xpander GLX 1.5 AT, and the Xpander GLS 1.5 AT.
 These range in price from Php 1,050,000 to Php 1,180,000.

 Size-wise, the Xpander has a length of 4,595mm, a width of 1,750mm, and a height of 1,750mm.
 It also has a wheelbase that spans 2,775mm, and a ground clearance of 225mm.